populse/mia_processes/docs/source/documentation/bricks/preprocess/others/NonSteadyStateDetector.rst

 **Outputs parameters:**

 - *n_volumes_to_discard* (int)
-     Number of volumes to discard
+     Number of volumes to discard.

     ::